Posts Tagged: Reading

 Night Driving

-Volkswagen UK have had consistently brilliant TV adverts for as long as I can remember; but Night Driving is one of their finest.
-The ad is beautifully shot and Richard Burton’s narration of Under Milk Wood by Dylan Thomas works wonderfully with the soundtrack which is by Cliff Martinez from the soundtrack to the filmContinue Reading ›
+Volkswagen have had consistently brilliant TV adverts for as long as I can remember, but Night Driving is one of their finest.
+The ad is beautifully shot, and Richard Burton’s narration of Under Milk Wood by Dylan Thomas works so well with “ Don’t Blow It” from Cliff Martinez’s Solaris soundtrack that it’s as ifContinue Reading ›